This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Regularly coming in the top five visited attractions in France by some of its 82 million a year visitors, Mont St Michel during the summer must be sinking under the weight of all those visitors.

-Rennes was one of those places I wanted to love, but, just couldn’t.
+Rennes was one of those places I wanted to love but just couldn’t.
 On paper, it should have been a winner: crooked houses, exposed beams, cobbled streets.
-It struck me as uncared for though in many parts, perhaps the punishment for visiting in the winter months.
+It struck me as uncared for, though, in many parts, perhaps the punishment for visiting in the winter months.

-Beyond the houses that look ready to tumble there are large green parks to wander, the previously powerful parliament of Brittany and to be honest, I ducked out after that.
+Beyond the houses that look ready to tumble, there are large green parks to wander, the previously powerful parliament of Brittany and to be honest, I ducked out after that.

-If you are visiting by Ferry then bringing your own car is the ideal option, allowing you the chance to explore parts of the countryside public transport does not reach to and it will certainly save you some time.
+If you are visiting by ferry then bringing your own car is the ideal option, allowing you the chance to explore parts of the countryside public transport does not reach and it will certainly save you some time.
 If you want to hire a car on arrival then plenty of companies are available, double check they have offices both at your port of arrival and departure to return the car (In particular Caen, which is a little out of town).

 Where to Stay

 I checked into Hotel Chateau Colombier, which is about a 10-minute drive out of St Malo.
 As with most of France, accommodation is certainly not cheap in these parts, so I took it as a chance to splash out on something a bit unique.

 Set in its own gardens and with a history dating back to 1715, it is well-known in the local area for also having a first-class restaurant.
 Personally, I am a big fan of supporting smaller hotels over big chains and hunting down something that stands out from the crowd.
 Based on that, this is a great option, though there are plenty of historic and unusual hotels across the region.